 The last cell will write the dataframe data into a Snowflake table.

-Congratulations! you have completed the lab.
+Congratulations!
+You have completed the lab.

-In this lab we build an example of how you can enrich your internal data with Snowflake Data marketplace data to improve the performance of your Machine Learning Models.
+In this lab we build an example of how you can enrich your internal data with Snowflake Marketplace data to improve the performance of your Machine Learning Models.
 We also covered how you can integrate Data Wrangler with Snowflake to gain access to the data and drive pipelines for your ML models.